-According to Drake University’s Sexual and Interpersonal Misconduct Policy, all Drake faculty and staff who are not exempted (i.e., Student Counseling and Student Health staff) as confidential must notify the Title IX Coordinator if they learn of sexual and interpersonal misconduct happening to a student.
-To share these types of misconduct, you may notify the Title IX Coordinator in person, through email or phone, or through an online report.
+According to Drake University’s Sexual Harassment Policy, all Drake faculty and staff who are not exempted (i.e., Student Counseling and Student Health staff) as confidential must notify the if they learn of sexual misconduct (e.g., sexual harassment, sexual violence, sexual assault or sexual exploitation) and/or interpersonal misconduct (e.g., domestic violence, dating violence or stalking) happening to a student.
+To share these types of misconduct, you may notify the Title IX Coordinator in person, through or phone, or through an online report.
 Upon receiving the information, the Title IX Coordinator will evaluate the information received and determine what further actions should be taken.
 For example, the Title IX Coordinator will take steps, either directly with the student or through the faculty or staff member, to provide information about the University's policies as well as available health and support resources and options for reporting.
-Consider informing the student that you carry this obligation and that you are not confidential, but also share the options of confidential support found on the Title IX webpage.
+Consider informing the student that you carry this obligation and that you are not confidential, but also share the options for confidential support found on the .

 There are several resources that may be helpful to faculty and staff when communicating with students regarding sexual and interpersonal misconduct:

-If faculty or staff have concerns over discrimination or harassment in the workplace, Human Resources also offers Employee Resources and Reporting for Discrimination and Harassment
+If faculty or staff have concerns over discrimination or harassment in the workplace, the University also offers Employee Resources and Reporting.

 *Employee reporters submitting reports through this form should follow up with the Title IX Coordinator at (515) 271-4956.